Steve Schnur: Professional development

 In 2011, he produced the No.1 Billboard hit “Dance On” and the Top 5 hit, “Undivided” featuring Snoop Dogg, each by Blush.

 In 2012, he was Creator and Executive Producer of the E!
 Network television series “Opening Act,” which starred Lady Gaga, Rod Stewart, Nicki Minaj, Gym Class Heroes, LMFAO, and Jason Aldean.

 In 2015, Schnur signed to an exclusive worldwide songwriter agreement with Sea Gayle Music, home to writers Brad Paisley and Brandy Clark.

+In 2020, Steve was profiled by Rolling Stone for the feature article 'At Work With Steve Schnur, Who Decides The Music in Your Favorite Video Games.'

+In collaboration with the Society of Composers & Lyricists (SCL), Schnur created the Music City Maestro Award, recognizing Nashville-based composers whose work is advancing the future of music for visual media.
+He also conceived the EA Game Changer Series, produced in partnership with the SCL, which brings together leading composers, producers, and industry innovators for in-depth discussions about the evolving intersection of music, technology, and storytelling.
+Both initiatives reflect Schnur’s ongoing commitment to empowering the creative community and fostering dialogue that shapes the next era of sound.

+Beyond his creative work, Schnur’s dedication as an advocate and mentor has paved a path and elevated the careers of countless individuals.
+His partnership with Berklee College of Music established the EA/Berklee Charting Change Scholarship, providing financial support and mentorship to women and non-cisgender composers.
+In conjunction, Steve also co-created an annual Berklee event that celebrates women composers and inspires the next generation of musical storytellers.
+Schnur has also created and taught Berklee College of Music's popular online course 'Level Up: The Business of Videogame Music'.

+Steve won the 2024 GRAMMY® Award for ‘Best Score Soundtrack For Video Games And Other Interactive Media’ for co-producing Star Wars Jedi: Survivor and the 2025 GRAMMY® for ‘Best Audiobook, Narration, and Storytelling Recording’ for co-producing Former President Jimmy Carter’s Last Sundays in Plains: A Centennial Celebration.

+His op-eds on music, antisemitism and socio-cultural issues have been published in Variety, Billboard, Rolling Stone and The Jerusalem Post.

 Associations

 Currently serves on the City of Hope board and Belmont University's Mike Curb College of Entertainment & Music Business board, where he acts as an adjunct professor.
 He is a voting member of the Grammy's Producers & Engineers Wing, advisor to the Nashville and Tribeca Film Festivals, Music Advisor to Major League Soccer as well as the U.S. National Men's and Women's soccer teams and has served as both chairman and chairman emeritus of The Grammy Foundation.
 Additionally, he is a former board member of the Country Music Association.

+In 2012, Schnur co-founded The Creative Community For Peace and in 2021 co-founded The Black-Jewish Entertainment Alliance.